gphilipp/streaming-applications-gitops/README.md

 Note that in this hands-on exercise, for the sake of brevity, we're going to build and package the app manually instead of building a CI/CD pipeline.

-Fork the https://github.com/gphilipp/simple-streaming-app repository under your own username.
+Fork the https://github.com/gphilipp/simple-streaming-app repository under your own username and clone it on your machine.
 In the `deploy/simple-streaming-app/values.yaml` file, replace `YOUR_GITHUB_USERNAME` with your own GitHub username.

 Log into the Github Container Registry with Docker: